 Therefore, in 2001 ICAO issued the Guidance on Assistance to Aircraft Accident Victims and their Families, Circurlar 285, did should enable States to prepare a plan for the provision of family assistance in the event of an aircraft accident.
 In 2005, provisions were included in Annex 9 — Facilitation to enable expeditious entry into the State in which the accident occurred of family members of the victims of an accident.

-During 195th Session on 16 March 2012, the ICAO Council agreed that a new ICAO policy document should be developed for the provision of assistance to aircraft accident victims and their families, and directed the Secretary General to such AVPTF in order to develop policy document.
-Accordingly, the ICAO Policy on Assistance to Aircraft Accident Victims and their Families (Doc 9998) was approved by the Council on 1 March 2013, , the ACVFG’s Delegate Chief, Pilar Vera, President of AVJK5022 (Association of Afected of Flight JK5022, from Spain) attended in order to get support of Council members.
+During 195th Session on 16 March 2012, the ICAO Council agreed that a new ICAO policy document should be developed for the provision of assistance to aircraft accident victims and their families, and directed the Secretary-General to such AVPTF in order to develop policy document.
+Accordingly, the ICAO Policy on Assistance to Aircraft Accident Victims and their Families (Doc 9998) was approved by the Council on 1 March 2013, the ACVFG’s Delegate Chief, Pilar Vera, President of AVJK5022 (Association of Affected of Flight JK5022, from Spain) attended.

 On the occasion of the ICAO High-Level Safety Conference, HLSC 2015, Provisional Chairwoman of the ACVFG, Pilar Vera Palmés, was invited to intervene, participating in the Side Event “Current Initiatives to Assist Accident Victims and their Families“.
 She urged the international aviation community to allow the voices of victims and families to be heard in the major events of the ICAO and other international bodies.
 She announced taht victims and families wished to create an umbrella organization and they would invite other associations of victims and families from anywhere in which there has been an air disaster to join them.
 That was the basis of the creation of ACVFFI.
 Whether you wish to read the complete speech, please, click on the following link: Speech by the Provisional Chairman of ACVFG (Air Crash Victims Family Group.